crised/server_android/README.md

 Server Application
 -----------------

-The server will be based on JBoss AS 7.1.3 (EAP).
+The server will be based on JBoss AS 7.1.1.

 The server app will communicate to existing company systems.